Bayesian Geostatistical Modeling for Discrete-Valued Processes: Introduction

 Discrete geostatistical data arise in many areas, such as biology, ecology, and forestry.
 Such data sets consist of observations that take discrete values and are indexed in a continuous spatial domain.
 As an example, consider observations for counts of a species of interest, commonly used to estimate the species distribution over a geographical domain.

-The most common approach to modeling such data is through a spatial generalized linear mixed model (SGLMM, \cite{diggle1998model}).
-More specifically, an exponential family distribution is specified for the response at a given location.
-Independence between locations, conditional on an underlying spatial process, is assumed.
+The most common approach to modeling such data is through a spatial generalized linear mixed model (SGLMM, \cite{diggle1998model}), under which an exponential family distribution is specified for the response at a given location, assuming independence between locations, conditional on an underlying spatial process.
 Such process is specified in the second stage of the SGLMM through a link function that associates the response mean to a set of spatial random effects.
 A Gaussian process is typically used for the spatial random effects.
 Thus, SGLMMs provide a general modeling tool for geostatistical discrete data applications \citep{wikle2002spatial, recta2012two, zhang2020bayesian}.

 However, SGLMMs have a number of drawbacks.
 First, they do not correspond to spatial processes for the observed data.
 Since the spatial random effects are incorporated into the transformed mean, SGLMMs model spatial structure on a function of the response means, not the observations directly.
 Thus, the model may impose a strong correlation between means over locations that are close, even though the corresponding observations may not be strongly correlated.
 In addition, the SGLMM specification poses computational challenges.
 Unlike Gaussian geostatistical models, the spatial random effects cannot be marginalized out.
-Under a sample based approach, inferring the spatial random effects generally requires sampling a large number of highly correlated parameters within a Markov Chain Monte Carlo (MCMC) algorithm, which is likely to produce slow convergence, and a large memory footprint.
+Under simulation-based inference, estimating the spatial random effects generally requires sampling a large number of highly correlated parameters within a Markov Chain Monte Carlo (MCMC) algorithm, which is likely to produce slow convergence, and a large memory footprint.
 Although efficient computational strategies have been explored in the literature \citep{christensen2002bayesian, christensen2006robust, sengupta2013hierarchical}, the computational challenge is unavoidable, especially for large spatial datasets.